ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.de-de.md

 In this tutorial you will:

 - create an OVHcloud Object Storage container
-- log-in in Pulumi and initialize your Pulumi backend
+- log in to Pulumi and initialise your Pulumi backend

 ## Requirements